arrowheadapps/strapi-connector-firestore/README.md

 Be aware of the Firestore document size limit, so a single document can contain only a finite number of embedded components.

+The connector automatically maintains an index for every relation inside a repeatable component or a dynamic-zone component.
+This "index" is a map stored in the parent document alongside the embedded components (See [Indexing fields in repeatable and dynamic-zone components](#indexing-fields-in-repeatable-and-dynamic-zone-components)), and enables reverse-lookup of relations inside components.

 ### Indexes